-The academy trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+The Academy Trust's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
 In particular, it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the board of trustees - regular reviews by the finance and general purposes committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - delegation of authority and segregation of duties - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Resources Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks

-The board of trustees has considered the need for a specific internal audit function and has decided to appoint an audit committee from 1 September 2020 which will decide in what areas the school requires additional internal audits.
+The board of trustees has considered the need for a specific internal audit function and has appointed an audit committee to decide in what areas the school requires additional internal audits.
 Any company used will be independent of the year end auditors Hopper Williams & Bell Limited.